Shopify (SHOP) Stock Drops Despite Market Gains: Important Facts to Note

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Shopify.
+Any recent changes to analyst estimates for Shopify should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been no change in the Zacks Consensus EPS estimate.
-Right now, Shopify possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.56% lower.
+As of now, Shopify holds a Zacks Rank of #3 (Hold).

-Looking at valuation, Shopify is presently trading at a Forward P/E ratio of 56.98.
-This expresses a premium compared to the average Forward P/E of 18.09 of its industry.
+From a valuation perspective, Shopify is currently exchanging hands at a Forward P/E ratio of 56.71.
+Its industry sports an average Forward P/E of 17.52, so one might conclude that Shopify is trading at a premium comparatively.

-It is also worth noting that SHOP currently has a PEG ratio of 2.48.
+We can also see that SHOP currently has a PEG ratio of 2.5.
 The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-Internet - Services stocks are, on average, holding a PEG ratio of 1.15 based on yesterday's closing prices.
+The Internet - Services was holding an average PEG ratio of 1.2 at yesterday's closing price.

 The Internet - Services industry is part of the Computer and Technology sector.
-Currently, this industry holds a Zacks Industry Rank of 135, positioning it in the bottom 46% of all 250+ industries.
+With its current Zacks Industry Rank of 146, this industry ranks in the bottom 42% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report